Back to blog

 Remember that the kubeProxyReplacement feature (KPR) is required for the Cilium Gateway API.
 Note that, even when creating the cluster in BYOCNI mode, kubeProxy was deployed in the cluster.

-I could have used this new option instead to skip its deployment as it is no longer needed once Cilium is deployed in KPR mode.
+You can use this new option instead of skipping its deployment, as it is no longer needed once Cilium is deployed in KPR mode.

 After installation, check the Cilium status with: